felipenoris/math-server-docker/README.md

 # rstudio-server verify-installation
 ```

 ### Shellinabox

-You may have to open port for external access
+You may have to open port for external access:

 ```
 # /sbin/iptables -I INPUT -p tcp -m tcp --dport 4200 -j ACCEPT